StoryMaps

 Seascape Restoration in the Bassin d’Arcachon

-Bassin d’Arcachon is a dynamic mosaic of coastal ecosystems including saltmash, seagrass, and sand dunes, which support regional biodiversity and ecological function.
-The Bay is renowned for shellfish production and coastal recreation, to which a healthy marine environment is critical.
-However, these activities also exert extreme pressures on the seascape, driving the decline of some coastal ecosystems and underscoring the need for sustainable management and restoration.
+Arcachon Bay (Bassin d'Arcachon) is a dynamic mosaic of coastal ecosystems, including saltmarsh, seagrass beds, oyster beds, and sand dunes, which support regional biodiversity and ecological function.
+The bay is renowned for its shellfish production and coastal recreation, both of which depend on a healthy marine environment.
+However, these activities also place intense pressure on the seascape, contributing to the decline of some coastal ecosystems and underscoring the need for sustainable management.
+In this StoryMap, we take you on a tour of Arcachon Bay, exploring its ecological and socio-economic history, and highlighting current restoration approaches and future targets informed by cutting-edge seascape ecological theory.

 Marine Remote Sensing and Seascape Ecology Applications